johnlokerse/azure-bicep-mcp-integration-setup/docs/codex-cli-setup.md

 ## Example Usage

-Once the MCP server is connected, you can ask Claude Code things like:
+Once the MCP server is connected, you can ask Codex CLI things like:

 ```
 > What are the best practices for writing Bicep code?